 Post updated April, 11, 2019

 This is my take on Newman’s Own Southwest Dressing Recipe.
-After numerous attempts I think this recipe comes pretty close to the dressing you get at McDonalds with their Southwest Salad.
+Just like McDonald’s southwest salad dressing you can make at home.

 On our way back to Minnesota from Florida, MaryJo and I make some quick stops for lunch.
 My favorite quick stop is McDonald’s to get a Southwest salad with grilled chicken.
 McDonald’s are at every other interchange and you know what you are getting when you buy there.